MES Architecture: Network Topologies and Communication Protocols

 Key Communication Protocols in MES

 Communication protocols define the rules for data exchange between MES, shop floor devices, and enterprise systems.
-These protocols ensure accurate and reliable communication across the network.
+They ensure that diverse equipment and software platforms can “speak the same language.”
+Choosing the right protocol determines whether an MES deployment will be seamless or plagued by integration challenges.

 1. OPC-UA (Open Platform Communications Unified Architecture)